Addiction is a Family Disease

 Addiction does not only impact the individual who is struggling with substance abuse, but also family and friends closely involved in their lives.
 Addiction is a family disease that often leads to strained relationships and choosing sides, especially if you are truly trying to help a family member overcome their battle.
 Understanding how addiction and family are intertwined is essential to truly develop a plan of action that is beneficial for everyone involved.

-Why is Family Therapy Important?
+Why is Family Therapy Important for Addiction Recovery?

 Family therapy is extremely important for anyone working to recover from addiction.
 Family therapy models work to keep the peace among family members when they are helping a loved one with their habits and addictions.